KxSystems/docs-v1/README.md

 ## Cookbook

-The Cookbook articles are largely untouched.
-Links to Cookbook articles point to the wiki.
+The Cookbook articles are being migrated: see the ToDo list below.
+The most-used pages are being migrated first, along with pages they link to.

 ## Q for Mortals V3